Character sheaves on unipotent groups in positive characteristic: foundations: Introduction

 \mbr

 A brief introduction to the theory of character sheaves on unipotent groups was given in a joint talk by the authors, the slides for which are available online \cite{talk}.
-The present article contains the proofs of the results announced in Parts I and II of that talk (Part III was devoted to the relationship between character sheaves and characters of unipotent groups over finite fields).
+The present article contains the proofs of the results announced in Parts I and II of that talk (Part III was devoted to the relationship between character sheaves and characters of unipotent groups over finite fields, which is discussed in \cite{characters-char-sheaves}).

 \mbr

 Let us summarize the main features of the theory to which our work is devoted.
 Precise statements of the main results, as well as all the background definitions, are contained in \S\ref{s:results}, which can be viewed as an ``extended introduction'' to the paper.